SCECcode/pycsep/docs/index.rst

 forecasting experiments.
 CSEP supports these activities by developing the cyberinfrastructure necessary to run earthquake forecasting experiments including the statistical framework required to evaluate probabilistic earthquake forecasts.

-The PyCSEP package is a python library that provides tools for (1) evaluating probabilistic earthquake forecasts, (2) working with earthquake catalogs in this context, and (3) creating visualizations.
-Official experiments run in CSEP testing centers will be implemented using the tools provided in this package.
+PyCSEP is a python library that provides tools for (1) evaluating probabilistic earthquake forecasts, (2) working with earthquake catalogs in this context, and (3) creating visualizations.
+Official experiments that run in CSEP testing centers will be implemented using the code provided by this package.

 Project Goals
 -------------